J4ckyLIM/Hackathon_Oracle/README.md

  ```

 2. Data processing to validate data veracity.
-3. Create & push data to IPFS node (get json file). -> From this step the data are stored On-chain
+3. Create & push data to IPFS node (get json file). -> From this step the data are stored On-chain.
 4. Create new CID from IPFS data and update the IPNS Gateway (Dynamic url using CID).
 5. Set IPNS hash to our oracle contract.
 6. Storage of the IPNS gateway on a decentralized oracle (smart contract).
 7. Certify data through CAST framework.
 (In progress).

-## Interact

 ## Install